Dr. Rolf Landua speaks about some Unsolved Mysteries of Particle Physics

 This multicultural and interdisciplinary environment (much like LIYSF) brings together all kinds of perspectives and facilitates new and innovative ideas.

 The Large Hadron Collider (LHC) is the epitome of this incredible international collaboration, and a cutting-edge, technological behemoth responsible for the majority of the frontier research at CERN.
-It’s 100 meters underground, (27 kilometers in circumference) and can accelerate particles to speeds approximating the speed of light and collide them in as little as 20 minutes.
+It’s 100 meters underground, (27 kilometres in circumference) and can accelerate particles to speeds approximating the speed of light and collide them in as little as 20 minutes.

 Where do particles come from?